christopher192/unity-network-protocols-guide/README.md

 - Scale easily for multiple connection or task without blocking rendering.

 ### Encoding/Decoding Approach
 For high resolution and high FPS streaming, encoding each frame as a raw JPEG is CPU intensive and inefficient.
-Instead, consider using Unity’s `VideoEncoder` (H.264/H.265) or library like `FFmpeg` to compress the frame then send the compressed video stream over TCP/UDP.
-This approach reduces CPU load and network bandwidth, while maintaining smoother real-time streaming.
+Instead, consider using Unity packages that support `H.264/H.265` or library like `FFmpeg`, `Unity WebRTC`, etc to compress frame before sending them over `TCP/UDP`.
+This approach reduces CPU load and network bandwidth, while maintaining smoother real time streaming.

 ```csharp
 // the code is inefficient example